The Solution – Automated Neonatal Resuscitation

 The NextStep™ is automated, easy-to-use with continuously monitored Operator SafeSet™ functions ensuring VoluSafe™ operation

-Real time on-screen graphical and numeric displays provide additional Operator feedback whilst immediately alerting of any leak.
+Real time on-screen graphical and numeric displays provide additional Operator feedback including real-time leak alerts

 Two peer-reviewed bench studies demonstrate the NextStep’s™ unique ability to Control Volume throughout change in compliance with the potential to mitigate Lung & Brain Injury and life-long Respiratory and Neurological insufficiencies, impacting 2M+ Newborns and the 1M+ Deaths annually associated with birth asphyxia.